Newton's method for nonlinear mappings into vector bundles: Definition of Newton's method

 Let $F:\X \rightarrow \E$ be a differentiable mapping between a Banach manifold $\X$ and a vector bundle $p:\E\to\M$.
 By the composition

 we can compute the base point $y(x) \in \M$ of $F(x)\in \E$ for given $x\in \X$.
 Consider the following root finding problem

-In contrast to the classical case, the linear space $E_{y(x)}$ in which $F(x)$ is evaluated now depends on $x$.
-Hence, iterative methods will have to deal with the situation that $E_{y(x)}$ changes during the iteration.
+In contrast to classical root finding problems, the linear space $E_{y(x)}$ in which $F(x)$ is evaluated now depends on $x$.
+Hence, when constructing iterative methods we will have to take into account that $E_{y(x)}$ changes during the iteration.

 To derive Newton's method for this problem we need to define a suitable \textit{Newton direction} $\delta x\in T_x\X$.
-The tangent map of $F$ is a mapping $F^\prime: T\X \rightarrow T\E$.
+The tangent map of $F$ is a mapping $F^\prime \in \Gamma(\L(T\X,F^*T\E))$.
 Since $F^\prime(x)\delta x \in T_{F(x)}\E$ and $F(x)\in E_{y(x)}$, these two quantities cannot be added, and thus the classical Newton equation $F^\prime(x)\delta x + F(x) = 0$ is not well defined.

-A \emph{connection map} $Q : T\E \rightarrow \E$ on $\E$ allows us to resolve this issue.
+A \emph{connection map} $Q \in \Gamma(\L(T\E,p^*\E))$ allows us to resolve this issue.
 With its help we can define the following linear mapping at $x\in \X$, which maps into the correct space:

 Then the \emph{Newton equation} is well defined as the following linear operator equation